 - WisdomTree Dreyfus Brazilian Real Fund (BZF), a currency income ETF.

 - Individual stocks that trade on United States stock exchanges.
 Many Brazilian stocks are traded on U.S. stock exchanges so you can create your own customized portfolio.
 For a complete list of Brazilian stocks traded on United States stock exchanges see BNY Mellon.

 Here is a table of 21 Brazilian stocks.

 The 20 stocks included in the portfolio

 computations are: BBD, BRFS, BAK, CBD, SBS, CIG, ELP, SID, CZZ, CPL, ERJ, FBR, GGB, GOL, ITUB, PBR, TSU, UGP, VALE and VIV.
-The current value of the portfolio assumes that $500.00 was invested (total of $10,000) in each stock at its closing monthly price for the current date in 2009.
+The current value of the portfolio assumes that $500.00 was invested (total of $10,000) in each stock at its closing monthly price for the first date shown on the portfolio value chart below.
 All prices are adjusted for splits and dividends.
 BSBR was excluded from the portfolio computations because of insufficient price data.

-To inspect the performance of the Brazilian Stocks portfolio, see the chart of portfolio below.
+To inspect the performance of the Brazilian Stocks portfolio, see the chart below.
 Portfolio values are computed using monthly closes for stocks from Quandl.